 The clip made me hunt down the original video from 1982, and somehow over 25 years, I’ve grown to hate the song.
 It was one of my favorites when it stood at the top of the Billboard charts for two months; but at age 13, I also liked Chicago, Styx and most other inoffensive white-bread artists.
-Looking back now, it represents McCartney near his creative nadir: While the tune and melody itself is rather pleasant, everything else is a mess.
+Looking back now, it represents McCartney near his creative nadir: While the tune and melody itself are rather pleasant, everything else is a mess.

 First, the tempo seems plodding; the song can’t decide whether it’s a ballad or a dance number.
 McCartney aims for the middle of the road – always a safe place for him, but as Mr. Miyagi said in The Karate Kid, “Walk on road, hm?
 Walk left side, safe.
 Walk right side, safe.
 Walk middle, sooner or later get squish! just like grape.”
 The tempo is just – squishy.